Marvisak/altv-python-module/docs/articles/events.md

 The only difference between these events and events without arguments, is that the function you create needs to have arguments

-This is a PlayerConnect event which gets executed when player joins, our first argument is the player which connected, we are going to learn about the player class later
+This is a PlayerConnect event which gets executed when player joins, our first argument is the player which connected

 In this event we are logging into the console that player joined, spawning the player and setting its model